openstack-archive/senlin/doc/source/user/membership.rst

 is referred to as an *orphan node* when it doesn't belong to any cluster.

-A node can be made a member of cluster when creation, or you can change the cluster membership after the cluster and and the node have been created.
+A node can be made a member of cluster when creation, or you can change the cluster membership after the cluster and the node have been created.

 Listing Nodes in a Cluster